brianglass/anastasis/files/december.md

 **Kontakion.
 Tone 4.
 You have appeared today.**

-<span style="letter-spacing:-.1pt"> The morning star has shone, the MartyrsÂ’ honoured struggle, shedding light for beforehand on the one hidden in the Cave, whom the Virgin bore without seed.</span>
+<span style="letter-spacing:-.1pt"> The morning star has shone, the Martyrs’ honoured struggle, shedding light for beforehand on the one hidden in the Cave, whom the Virgin bore without seed.</span>

 <span style="letter-spacing:-.1pt"> 24.
 Of the holy Virgin Martyr Evgenia.</span>

 She was from Rome, the daughter of most distinguished and noble parents, Philip and Evgenia.
 Without their knowledge, she took two of her servants, Protas and Hyacinth, and left the house by night.
-Wearing a manÂ’s clothing and changing her name to Evgenios, she went away with them and lived as a monk in a manÂ’s monastery.
+Wearing a man’s clothing and changing her name to Evgenios, she went away with them and lived as a monk in a man’s monastery.
 All three died as martyrs in the time of Commodus, who reigned from 180-192.

 **Eve of the Nativity of Christ.
 Apolytikion of the Forefeast.
 Tone 4.**

-<span style="letter-spacing:-.1pt">Mary once, with aged Joseph, went to be enrolled in Bethlehem, for he was of DavidÂ’s line; and she bore in her womb fruit unsown; the time for the birth was at hand, and there was no room in the inn; but the Cave proved a fair place for the Queen.
+<span style="letter-spacing:-.1pt">Mary once, with aged Joseph, went to be enrolled in Bethlehem, for he was of David’s line; and she bore in her womb fruit unsown; the time for the birth was at hand, and there was no room in the inn; but the Cave proved a fair place for the Queen.
 Christ is born, to raise up his image that before had fallen.</span>

 **25. The Nativity according to the flesh of our Lord and God and Saviour Jesus Christ.**

 <img src="NatCyp01a.gif" width="167" height="251" />

 The incomprehensible and inexplicable Nativity of Christ took place according to the chronology of the Eastern Church in the year 5508 from the creation of the world, when Herod the Great was reigning in Judea.
-He was from Ascalon on his motherÂ’s side and from Idumea on his fatherÂ’s, and altogether a stranger to the race of Jacob, receiving his kingdom from the Emperors of Rome.
+He was from Ascalon on his mother’s side and from Idumea on his father’s, and altogether a stranger to the race of Jacob, receiving his kingdom from the Emperors of Rome.
 He ruled over the Jewish people for 33 years.
 The former royal tribe of Juda had been deprived of its rights and stripped of all rule and authority.
 It was in these circumstances for the Jews that the expected Messiah was born, and the prophecy spoken 1807 years earlier by the Patriarch Jacob was unerringly fulfilled: There will not lack a ruler from Juda, nor a leader from his loins until he for whom it is intended comes, and he is the expectation of nations (Gen. 49:10).

 Our Saviour was born in Bethlehem, a city of Judea, to which Joseph had gone up from Nazareth in Galilee, taking with him Mary, his espoused, who was with child, that they too might be enrolled, according to the decree that had been issued in those days from the then ruling emperor Augustus Caesar, among his subjects.
-When the time for the birth came, and because, and because, owing to the great numbers of people who had arrived, there was not sufficient room in the public inn, the VirginÂ’s condition made it necessary for her to enter a cave near Bethlehem and into a stable used for animals, where she gave birth and wrapped the babe in swaddling clothes when it was born, and laid him in a manger (Lk.
+When the time for the birth came, and because, and because, owing to the great numbers of people who had arrived, there was not sufficient room in the public inn, the Virgin’s condition made it necessary for her to enter a cave near Bethlehem and into a stable used for animals, where she gave birth and wrapped the babe in swaddling clothes when it was born, and laid him in a manger (Lk.
 2:1.7).
 From this there arose the tradition that when he was born Christ was laid between two animals, an ox and an ass.
 As the words of the Prophets appear also to justify: In the midst of two animals you will be known (Hab.
-3:2) and The ox knows its owner and the ass its lordÂ’s manger (Is.
+3:2) and The ox knows its owner and the ass its lord’s manger (Is.
 1:3); even though these animals are understood tropologically by the interpreters for those who believed from among the Jews and the nations, or according to another more natural understanding.

 But while the earth received the Saviour so poorly at his birth, from above heaven celebrated with magnificence his coming to save the world.
 Some shepherds in the region of Bethlehem, who were keeping a night watch over their sheep, were suddenly surrounded by an extraordinary light and saw before them an Angel bringing them the good tidings of the joyful birth of the Lord.
 And immediately, after the one Angel, they saw and heard the whole host of the heavenly Powers praising God and saying: Glory to God in the highest, and on earth peace, good-will among men (Lk.
 2:8-14).